Proximity space

-In topology, a proximity space, also called a nearness space, is an axiomatization of the intuitive notion of "nearness" that hold set-to-set, as opposed to the better known point-to-set notion that characterize topological spaces.
+In topology, a proximity space, also called a nearness space, is an axiomatization of the intuitive notion of "nearness" that applies set-to-set, as opposed to the better-known point-to-set notion that characterizes topological spaces.

 The concept was described by Riesz (1909) but ignored at the time.
 It was rediscovered and axiomatized by V. A. Efremovič in 1934 under the name of infinitesimal space, but not published until 1951.
 In the interim, Wallace (1941) discovered a version of the same concept under the name of separation space.

 Definition

 A proximity space $(X, \delta)$ is a set $X$ with a relation $\delta$ between subsets of $X$ satisfying the following properties: